 Various aspects of the building design will be determined by this including the building shape, height, and location of any openings.

-In addition, ‘BSEN 1991-1-4: 2005 – UK National Annex to Eurocode 1 – Actions on Structures – General Actions – Wind Actions’ is also be used by architects to determine the wind loading on a structure.
-This will apply to both vertical and slopped glazing.
+In addition, ‘BSEN 1991-1-4: 2005 – UK National Annex to Eurocode 1 – Actions on Structures – General Actions – Wind Actions’ will also be used by architects to determine the wind loading on a structure.
+This will apply to both vertical and sloped glazing.

 What are the different types of Wind Load?